nrednav/npm-audit-visualizer/README.md

 This should automatically open a new page in your web browser at the URL:
 `http://localhost:1248`

-If it does not automatically open, please navigate to it manually.
+If it does not automatically open, please navigate to that URL manually.

 ## About